cortexlabs/cortex/README.md

 # Run inference at scale

-Cortex is an open source platform for production inference workloads.
+Cortex is an open source platform for large-scale machine learning inference workloads.

 <br>